 Should children remember or understand?
 This question pits two approaches to teaching against each other.
-If "memorization" is stated as the primary aim, we find ourselves somewhat in the tradition of that approach which has in view the conveyance of knowledge by the teacher and its memorization or reproduction by the pupils.
+If "memorization" is stated as the primary aim, we find ourselves somewhat in the tradition of that approach which has in view the conveyance of knowledge by the teacher, and its memorization or reproduction by the pupils.
 In contrast to this, "understanding" refers to insightful knowledge or comprehension.
-To attain this, the children have to learn to know the content in terms of its essentials.
-On his part, the teacher has to reduce the learning content to its essentials.
+To attain this, the children must learn to know the content in terms of its essentials.
+On his/her part, the teacher must reduce the learning content to its essentials.

-Earlier we referred to the deluge of knowledge in our century that has enveloped the school and has forced teachers to abandon the encyclopedic approach and direct themselves to the essentials.
-The answer to the question of remembering or understanding thus appears to be that knowledge based on understanding is preferable because it is lasting.
+Above, we referr to the deluge of knowledge in our century which has enveloped the school, and has forced teachers to abandon the encyclopedic approach, and direct themselves to the essentials.
+The answer to the question of remembering or understanding, thus, appears to be that knowledge based on understanding is preferable because it is lasting.
 Experience shows that such knowledge, unlike the memorized, is more functional because the child can use and implement it.
-Instead of the teacher only covering the broad lines of the subject content, it is preferable that he explore rather broad lines and then penetrate to the enduring core or begin with the core and from there unlock what is more comprehensive.
+Instead of the teacher only covering the broad lines of the subject content, it is preferable that he/she explore rather broad lines and, then penetrate to the enduring core or, begin with the core and, from there, unlock what is more comprehensive.

-A particular lesson pattern is evident in the above discussion.
+An identifiable lesson pattern is evident in the above discussion.
 The teacher can explore the general with the pupils with the aim of discovering and formulating an essential, a fundamental truth, a law or rule.
-This exploration usually is closely related to the use of example as ground form because the law or rule can come to light from an investigation of different examples.
-This then also shows the following pattern, namely, example, example, example -> inference (as proposition, definition and law).
+This exploration usually is related to the use of example as ground-form because the law or rule can come to light from an investigation of different examples.
+This then also shows the following pattern, i.e., example, example, example inference (as proposition, definition, and law).

-In the course of a lesson, this particular procedure is known as the inductive method which briefly refers to a progression from given examples to a general conclusion.
-Thus, the inductive method is a fundamental pattern in a lesson in which the teacher first investigates, studies and analyzes with the children things that are available such as a poem, a sentence, a construction, a number of facts, a flower, a sample of soil or any other content with the aim of drawing inferences from them with respect to their characteristics and essentials.
+During a lesson, this procedure is known as the inductive method, which refers to a progression from given examples to a general conclusion.
+Thus, the inductive method is a fundamental pattern in a lesson in which the teacher first investigates, studies and analyzes with the children, things which are available such as a poem, a sentence, a construction, a number of facts, a flower, a sample of soil or any other content, with the aim of drawing inferences from them with respect to their characteristics and essentials.

-If after one perceives a couple of hundred crows and comes to the conclusion that all crows are black, one typically has worked inductively.
-However, it also is possible for the teacher to cast his lesson in a deductive pattern which means that he first presents and clarifies a general principle, proposition, rule, law or conclusion and then applies it.
-Thus, the deductive approach is the opposite of the inductive and usually appears as: conclusion or proposition

-(definition or law) example, example, example.
+If, after one perceives a couple of hundred crows, and concludes that all crows are black, one typically has worked inductively.
+However, it also is possible for the teacher to cast his/her lesson in a deductive pattern, which means that he/she first presents and clarifies a general principle, proposition, rule, law or conclusion and, then applies it.
+Thus, the deductive approach is the opposite of the inductive, and usually appears as: conclusion or proposition (definition or law) example, example, example.
 One will immediately recognize this in any lesson where the teacher first explains or makes hypotheses and then proceeds to illustrate them in terms of examples or applies them in an exercise.
-To make the statement that all men are mortal and then reason further that Socrates is a man and thus Socrates is mortal is typical deductive reasoning.
+To make the statement that all men are mortal, and then reason further that Socrates is a man and, thus, Socrates is mortal, is typical deductive reasoning.

 What consequences do the inductive and deductive approaches have for the design and the course of a lesson?
-They are organizational schemes or procedures of importance for the pupils gaining insight in a lesson.
+They are organizational schemes or procedures of importance for pupils gaining insight in a lesson.